-Born and raised in Manila, Philippines, I am a young man and a nurse who is three quarters Filipino and one quarter Chinese.
+Born and raised in Manila, the Philippines, I am a young man and a nurse who is three-quarters Filipino and one-quarter Chinese.
 One of four siblings, I grew up in a tiny, humble home in one of the most impoverished slums in Manila, far from the city lights.
-We were happy despite the fact that 15 people shared our home; throughout my childhood, I was blissfully unaware of any disadvantage of my social class, despite having lost my mother to America.
-One day when I was six, I woke up to find my mother and all of her things gone.
-She could not bear to say goodbye to me because she new that it would be a long time before she would see me again.
-In fact, a decade would pass before we would be reunited in Pasadena, California.
+We were happy even though 15 people shared our house throughout my childhood.
+Despite losing my mother to America, I was blissfully unaware of any disadvantage of my social class.
+One day when I was six, I woke up to find my mother and all her things gone.
+A decade would pass before we would be reunited in Pasadena, California.

-I came to the US when I was 16, so I am very conscious of the fact that I am a first generation immigrant.
-I take great pride in our celebration of diversity here in South Central California and I am honored to be building a career in nurse anesthesia with a special concentration on emergency care.
+I came to the US when I was sixteen, a first-generation immigrant.
+I take immense pride in our celebration of diversity here in South Central California.
+I am honored to be building a career in nurse anesthesia with a particular concentration on emergency care.
 The underserved often have no medical care until they have an emergency; this is why I take special pride in my goal of becoming a CRNA dedicated to a lifetime of service on the front lines of care for our enormous population of undocumented residents.
-I recently finished my BSN at XXXU, May, 2013.
-I greatly treasure the opportunity to give my all to my studies when I am not on duty.
-I ask to be accepted to your program so that I may return to doing what I most enjoy, studying to become the very finest nurse possible.
+I recently finished my BSN at XXXU in May 2013.
+I treasure the opportunity to give my all to my studies when I am not on duty.
+I ask to be accepted to your program so I may return to doing what I most enjoy, studying to become the most effective nurse possible.

-More so than is the case with our Hispanic population, the overwhelming majority of Filipinos are very comfortable communicating in English.
-I do hope, however, that my fluency in Tagalog, both writing as well as speaking, will be useful in my nursing career.
+As with most Filipinos, I am amazingly comfortable communicating in English.
+I do hope, however, that my fluency in Tagalog, both writing and speaking, will be helpful in my nursing career.

-I want very much to study at XXXU’s XXXX Campus for many reasons, not the least of which is the fact that I live and work in the area.
-I also like very much the fact that yours is a new program and, if I am accepted, I will be part of the third graduating class.
-I feel profound admiration for both the breadth and depth of your curriculum and I particularly appreciate your emphasis on the importance of diversity in our nursing community.
+I want to study at XXXU’s XXXX Campus for many reasons, not the least because I live and work there.
+I also appreciate that your program is new, and if I am accepted, I will be part of the third graduating class.
+I feel profound admiration for your curriculum's breadth and depth, and I particularly appreciate your emphasis on the importance of diversity in our nursing community.

-Committed to lifelong learning, I keenly look forward to an extensive engagement with research in the area of nursing anesthesia that I will most enjoy for many decades to come.
-I would like very much to participate in research concerning better ways of applying anesthesia with fewer side effects and greater overall efficiency with respect to all aspects of my field.
-My desire to become the finest CRNA possible is something that has been building up for a number of years, particularly as a result of a number of important role models that I have had along the way, such as Dr. XXXX, an anesthesiologist, and XXXX, a CRNA; working alongside both of them during my military service was a special privilege.
+Committed to lifelong learning, I keenly look forward to an extensive engagement with research in nursing anesthesia that I will most enjoy for many decades.
+I want to participate in research concerning better ways of applying anesthesia with fewer side effects and greater overall efficiency in all aspects of my field.
+My desire to become the finest CRNA possible is something that has been building up for several years, mainly because of several vital role models that I have had along the way, such as Dr. XXXX, an anesthesiologist, and XXXX, a CRNA, working alongside both during my military service was a special privilege.

-I have extensive experience as a respiratory therapist using a variety of different ventilators and their different modes.
-I also see my profound dedication to emergency nursing as one of the strongest aspects of my application to your distinguished program.
-I have already earned my CEN and I am preparing to take my CCRN this year.
-I believe that it is important for some CRNA aspirants to develop extensive backgrounds in emergency care so that enough highly qualified CRNAs are always available in this especially critical area.
-In my current position, I deal with cardiac arrest and resuscitation on an almost daily basis; this has helped me to learn to work well under stress.
+I have extensive experience as a respiratory therapist using various ventilators and their modes.
+I also see my profound dedication to emergency nursing as one of the most vital aspects of my application to your distinguished program.
+In my current position, I deal with cardiac arrest and resuscitation daily; this has helped me learn to work well under stress.

-I see your program at XXXU to be the ideal location for me to launch upon a complete immersion in the acquisition of a state-of-the-art grounding in all of the basic sciences that are most relevant to all aspects of clinical anesthesia.
-I especially admire the structure of the second phase of your program and the organization of your Clinical practicums.
-I particularly look forward to the working under the supervision of CRNAs in my own practicum and then my clinical rotations.
-I appreciate the fact that those rotations are available throughout California so that I will be able to gain exposure to anesthesia delivery in a variety of contexts, from large academic institutions to rural and outpatient settings.
-I have served as a respiratory therapist since 2002 and I have also served as an anesthesia technician, working side-by-side with anesthesia providers including CRNAs and anesthesiologists.
-In fact, most of my duties were related to anesthesia delivery throughout the four years that I was stationed on Naval Hospital XXXX.
+Your program at XXXU is the ideal location for my complete immersion in clinical anesthesia.
+I especially admire the structure of the second phase of your program and the organization of your clinical practicums.
+I particularly look forward to working under the supervision of CRNAs in my practicum and clinical rotations.
+I appreciate that those rotations are available throughout California so that I can gain exposure to anesthesia delivery in various contexts, from large academic institutions to rural and outpatient settings.
+I have served as a respiratory therapist since 2002, and I have also served as an anesthesia technician, working side-by-side with anesthesia providers, including CRNAs and anesthesiologists.
+Most of my duties were related to anesthesia delivery throughout the four years I was stationed at Naval Hospital XXXX.
 For me, this was the ultimate shadowing experience.

-I am aware that California is in need of exceptionally well trained CRNAs, especially with respect to emergency services — particularly here in the Central valley and I seek to respond to that need.
-I live and work here and want to continue to go to school here; and I want to practice here after completing your distinguished program.
-I hope at some point in my career to teach as well as practice and I am also convinced that your Master’s Program will serve as an ideal platform for continuing my education at some point.
+California needs exceptionally well-trained CRNAs, especially concerning emergency services — particularly here in the Central Valley, and I seek to respond to that need.
+I live and work here and want to continue attending school here and practicing here after completing your distinguished program.
+I hope at some point to teach as well as practice Nurse Anesthesia.
+I am also convinced that your master's program will serve as an ideal platform for continuing my education at some point.